sam1322/100DaysOfCode/README.md

 **Today's Progress :** Did a single  question 'A' from Codeforces global round 19 T-T

-**Thoughts :** Was trying to solve the daily challenge leetcode but couldn't solve it , it was kind of too hard for me.
+**Thoughts :** Was trying to solve the daily challenge leetcode but couldn't solve it , it was kind of too hard for me T-T

 **Link to work :**